Fair Value Measurements

 | | | | | | | | |

-The Company also believes that the carrying value of the Wintrust Revolving Loans approximates its respective fair value due to the variable rate on such debt.
-As of December 31, 2025, the Company determined that the fair value of the Wintrust Revolving Loans was $10.0 million.
+The Company also believes that the carrying value of the Second A&R Wintrust Revolving Loan approximates its respective fair value due to the variable rate on such debt.
+As of December 31, 2024, the Company determined that the fair value of the Second A&R Wintrust Revolving Loan was $10.0 million.
 Such fair value was determined using discounted estimated future cash flows using level 3 inputs.

 Earnout Payments

-As a part of the total consideration for Company's November 2023 acquisition of Industrial Air, the former owner of Industrial Air is eligible to receive up to an aggregate of $6.5 million in cash, consisting of two individual tranches of $3.0 million and $3.5 million pursuant to the terms of the purchase agreement, if the gross profit of Industrial Air equals or exceeds (i) $7.6 million in the 12-month period beginning on the closing date of the transaction (the “First IA Earnout Period”) or (ii) $8.8 million in the 12-month period beginning on the first anniversary of the closing date of the transaction (the “Second IA Earnout Period” and together with the First IA Earnout Period, the “IA Earnout Payments”).
-The Company initially recognized $3.2 million in contingent consideration as of the closing date of the transaction.
-The fair value of contingent IA Earnout Payments is based on generating growth rates on the projected gross margins of Industrial Air and calculating the associated contingent payments based on achieving the earnout targets, which are reassessed each reporting period.
-In February 2025 and February 2026, the Company made payments in the amount of $3.0 million and $3.5 million, respectively, to the former owner of Industrial Air related to the First and Second Industrial Air Earnout Periods.
+As a part of the total consideration for the Jake Marshall Transaction, the former owners of JMLLC and CSLLC were eligible to receive up to an aggregate of $6.0 million in cash, consisting of two tranches of $3.0 million, as defined in the purchase agreement, if the gross profit of the acquired companies equals or exceeds $10.0 million in (i) the approximately 12-month period from closing through December 31, 2022 (the “2022 Jake Marshall Earnout Period”) or (ii) fiscal year 2023 (the “2023 Jake Marshall Earnout Period”), respectively (collectively, the “Jake Marshall Earnout Payments”).
+To the extent, however, that the gross profit of the acquired companies was less than $10.0 million, but exceeds $8.0 million, during any of the 2022 Jake Marshall Earnout Period or 2023 Jake Marshall Earnout Period, the $3.0 million amount was to be prorated for such period.
+The Company initially recognized $3.1 million in contingent consideration, of which the entire balance was included in other long-term liabilities in the Company’s consolidated balance sheets on December 2, 2021.
+The fair value of contingent Jake Marshall Earnout Payments is based on generating growth rates on the projected gross margins of the acquired entities and calculating the associated contingent payments based on achieving the earnout targets, which are reassessed each reporting period.
+In April 2023 and 2024, the Company made two separate payments in the amount of $3.0 million to the former owners of JMLLC and CSLLC related to the 2022 Jake Marshall Earnout Period and the 2023 Jake Marshall Earnout Period, respectively.

 As a part of the total consideration for the Kent Island Transaction, the Company recognized $4.4 million in contingent consideration on the Kent Island Effective Date.
 The fair value of contingent Kent Island Earnout Payments is based on generating growth rates on the projected gross margins of Kent Island and calculating the associated contingent payments based on achieving the earnout targets, which are reassessed each reporting period.
 The Company determined the initial fair value of the Kent Island Earnout Payments based on the Monte Carlo Simulation method, which represented a Level 3 measurement.
 As of the Kent Island Effective Date, the Kent Island Earnout Payments associated with the Kent Island Transaction were valued utilizing a discount rate of 14.9%.
-The discount rate was calculated using the build-up method with a risk-free rate commensurate with the term of the Kent Island Earnout Payments based on the U.S. Treasury Constant Maturity Yield and certain metric risk premiums determined with reference to a long-term risk-free rate, a weighted average cost of capital and certain adjustments for operational leverage.
-In January 2026, the Company made a payment in the amount of $2.5 million to the former owner of Kent Island related to the First Kent Island Earnout Period.
+The discount rate was calculated using the build-up method with a risk-free rate commensurate with the term of the Kent Island Earnout Payments based on the U.S. Treasury Constant Maturity Yield and certain metric risk premiums determined with reference to a long-term risk free rate, a weighted average cost of capital and certain adjustments for operational leverage.

-Based on the Company’s ongoing assessment of the fair value of contingent earnout liabilities, the Company recorded a net increase in the estimated fair value of such liabilities of $1.8 million, $3.8 million and $0.7 million for the years ended December 31, 2025, 2024 and 2023, respectively, which was presented in the acquisition-related retention expense and contingent consideration in the Company's consolidated statements of operations.
+Based on the Company’s ongoing assessment of the fair value of contingent earnout liabilities, the Company recorded a net increase in the estimated fair value of such liabilities of $3.8 million, $0.7 million and $2.3 million for the years ended December 31, 2024, 2023 and 2022, respectively, which was presented in the change in fair value of contingent consideration in the Company's consolidated statements of operations.
 The Company determined the fair value of the earnout payments by utilizing the Monte Carlo Simulation method, which represents a Level 3 measurement.

 | | | | | | | | | | | | | | | | | | | | | | | | | | |